grislyeye/three-meet/pages/backgrounds/knave.md

 </header>

-You can spend 10 minutes observing a creature to mark it.
-You have advantage on any [Check](pages/rules/rolling?id=checks) to track, or hide from your mark.
-You can only have one mark at a time.
+You can spend 10 minutes observing a creature.
+If can do without being noticed, you can use your [Stealth](pages/characters/skills.md?id=stealth) [Check](pages/rules/rolling.md?id=checks) where you would use [Insight](pages/characters/skills.md?id=insight) against this creature.

 ## Burglar